aipx-proto/fluent-css/README.md

 - use padding and absolute positions for the marker in `details summary` instead of flex?
 Or use `float:right;`?
 - firefox & safari support? (for input pseudo elements)
 - intent - info, brand, success, warning, danger
+- publish to npm
+- add versioning
-- icons for input types - search, date, numeric
+- icons for input types - search, date, time, numeric
-- icon support
+- icon support: vibe-icon

 ### Icons?